Home » Zoo » San Antonio Zoo tickets

 San Antonio Zoo map

-With more than 750 species on 56 acres to be explored, carrying a map of the San Antonio Zoo is highly recommended if you are visiting with kids.
+With more than 750 species on 56 acres to be explored, carrying a map of the San Antonio Zoo is highly recommended if you visit with kids.

-With a map handy, you won’t waste time finding your favorite animal enclosures, and in the process, get exhausted.
+With a map handy, you will save time finding your favorite animal enclosures.

-Besides helping in navigating the habitats, having the San Antonio zoo’s layout, also helps identify visitor services such as restaurants, restrooms, kids parks, souvenir shops, etc.
+Besides helping navigate the habitats, having the San Antonio Zoo’s layout, also helps identify visitor services such as restaurants, restrooms, kids’ parks, souvenir shops, etc.

 You can either download the map or bookmark this page for later.